DoctorWkt/SubC/8_Expression_Parsing.md

 symbol `fred`.
 So this is a definitely an assignment to an lvalue (which has an address), but that address isn't associated with a symbol.

+### Passing Lvalue Structures

+At any point in the parsing, an AST tree which we have built has a single lvalue structure.
+The type may change as we parse, but the root of the tree has a final lvalue/rvalue.

+SubC deals with this by creating a `struct lvalue lv` local variable in only a few places.
+A pointer to this get passed down the recursive function call hierarchy.
+At some point, a terminal (e.g. symbol or literal integer value) is found, the initial primitive type is set, and the function returns.
+As the AST is built up, the pointer to the original `struct lvalue lv` is used to update the lvalue.
+Eventually this bubbles back up the call chain.

+The functions in [src/expr.c](src/expr.c) that create a top-level `struct lvalue lv` are:

+ + `fnargs()`: Each argument to a function is a separate expression, and we need to compare them against the function's prototype.
+ + `postfix()` needs to deal with indexes into arrays, which are expressions that return a type.
+We need to check that this type is integer.
+ + `comp_size()` calculates the size of an expression's type.
+ + `binexpr()` is given the AST tree for the left-hand expression.
+We need to parse the right-hand expression, so we need a `struct lvalue lv2` for its type.
+    `cond2()` and `cond3()` also have to parse a right-hand expression.
+ + `asgmnt()` has an lvalue on the left-hand of the assignment operator (given to it) and must parse a right-hand expression.
+ + `constexpr()` has to parse what should end up being a constant expression.
+ + `rexpr()` is pretty much the top-level of parsing a single expression, so it has a `struct lvalue lv` to collect the expression's type.

+Functions in other SubC source files also supply `struct lvalue lv` variables are:
+ + `return_stmt()` in [src/stmt.c](src/stmt.c) checks that the returned
+    expression's type matches the function's prototype.
+ + Several functions in [src/stmt.c](src/stmt.c) repackage some of the arguments from an AST node into `struct lvalue` so they can be passed to the code generator functions.
+This really could be changed to passing two int arguments to the code generator functions instead of a `struct lvalue` pointer.

 We will come back to the tracking of lvalues and rvalues below.
 But next, a look at the grammar of expressions in SubC.